nickhopkins99-maker/CitizenRegistry.org/README.md

 - **Add new jewelry stores** with name, description, and logo upload
 - **Import stores from Excel** with comprehensive account profile data
 - **Copy-paste functionality** - directly paste from Excel, Google Sheets, or any spreadsheet
+- **Filter and sort accounts** - show only prospects, active accounts, or sort alphabetically
+- **Smart prospect detection** - automatically identifies accounts with "PROSPECT" in name
 - **Edit store information** including logo updates and custom sections
 - **Delete stores** (cascades to remove all associated staff)
 - **Browse all stores** in an organized card layout